aheffron/SPgVwnprc_in_marmosets/README.md

 ### To create figures
 **Figure 1**: Using MEGA6.06 software, align the sequences for the protein sequences for the accession numbers listed in the csv file _tree_accession_numbers.csv_ (using the default settings) and create a maximum likelihood tree.

-**Figure 2**: Use Simplot version 3.5.1 (https://sray.med.som.jhmi.edu/SCRoftware/simplot/) with the sequences listed in the file [].
-Input the protein sequence for SOBV-1 into the "SEQUENCE SEARCH" option at http://pfam.xfam.org/ to find the putative proteins for SOBV.
+**Figure 2**: Use Simplot version 3.5.1 (https://sray.med.som.jhmi.edu/SCRoftware/simplot/) with the sequences for the accession numbers listed in the csv file _simplot_accession_numbers.csv_.
+Input the protein sequence for SOBV-1 into the "SEQUENCE SEARCH" option at http://pfam.xfam.org/ to determine the putative proteins for SOBV.

-**Figure 3**: Use MEGA6.06 software and the protein sequences for the accession numbers listed in the csv file _similarity_matrix_accession_numbers_ and create a similarity plot.
+**Figure 3**: Use Geneious 2020.1.2 and the protein sequences for the accession numbers listed in the csv file _similarity_matrix_accession_numbers_ and create a similarity plot.

 **Figure 4**: Download the R script _SOBV_sex_age_v1.R_ and input csv files _SOBV_age_sex_forR_v1.csv_ and _SOBV_age_sex_forR_forBarCharts_v1.csv_.
 Run the R script.